 - countries If set, the list of source countries will be limited to the provided list.
-Otherwise, all available IBANs are included (with the exception of Nordea IBANs if accept_nordea_extensions is not set). - exclude You can use this parameter to exclude items from the list of countries. - sepa_only (bool) By default, all countries are allowed.
+Otherwise, all available IBANs are included (with the exception of experimental IBANs if accept experimental is not set). - exclude You can use this parameter to exclude items from the list of countries. - sepa_only (bool) By default, all countries are allowed.
 If you want to reduce the list of countries to the list of SEPA countries (i.e. Single European Payments Area), for instance if you are an European company wanting to perform direct debits, you can set this to True.
-This is equivalent to setting the exclude list to all countries without SEPA. - accept_nordea_extensions (bool) By default, this validator will validate any IBAN that is recognized by the SWIFT organization, but Nordea has specified a few additional IBAN formats.
+This is equivalent to setting the exclude list to all countries without SEPA. - accept_experimental (bool) By default, this validator will validate any IBAN that is recognized by the SWIFT organization, but SWIFT has specified a few additional IBAN formats and defined them as 'experimental'.
 By setting this parameter to True, these extensions are also allowed.

-Warning: The validation of the Nordea extensions may be wrong for some countries, as there is no standard for these numbers.
+Warning: The validation of the experimental numbers may be wrong for some countries, as only their length is published by the SWIFT organization